ARM-software/lisa/Installation.md

 This note assumes installation from scratch on a freshly installed Ubuntu 16.04 system.
-If you have a different system (e.g. OSX or an older version of Ubuntu, you can probably be interesting into a virtual machine based installation, which is described in a following section.
+If you have a different system (e.g. OSX or an older version of Ubuntu) you can probably be interesting into a virtual machine based installation, which is described in a following section.

 ## Required dependencies